material-components/material-components-android/docs/theming/Motion.md

 A is exiting, Fragment B will be entering.
 This is why, in Fragment A, the exit transition is `forward` and in Fragment B the enter transition is also `forward`.
-This will ensure that both Fragments are moving in the same direction when their transitions are playing.
+This will ensure that both Fragments are moving in the same direction when these transition pairs are running.
 The opposite is true in the backwards direction.
 When Fragment B is exiting, Fragment A will be entering.
 For this reason, Fragment B is configured to exit in the backward direction and Fragment A is configured to enter in the backward direction.